-335 Psycho-Social Aspects of Sport (3)
+335 Introduction to Sport Psychology (3)

 An analysis of the social and psychological dimensions of sport.
 Emphasis is placed on social and psychological theories and research related to physical activity, physical education, corporate fitness, and athletic programs.
 Prerequisites: PSY 281 or collegelevel course work in Psychology.